Road Manners In Motorcycle Group Riding Safety

-- Stagger your riding formation - The road captain rides typically on the left side of the lane in a staggered formation.
+- Stagger your riding formation - The road captain typically rides on the lane's left side in a staggered formation.
 During the ride, the group will encounter straight sections of road and curvy sections.
-In the straight section, the lead rider often takes the position in the left third of the formation's riding lane.
+In the straight section, the lead rider often takes the left third of the formation's riding lane.
 Because of this, the rider may more easily see around roadway traffic far ahead.
-Most of all, if an obstacle or oncoming vehicle traffic presents a hazard, a series of signals can be relayed back to the main formation to take evasive safety maneuvers.
+Most of all, if an obstacle or oncoming vehicle traffic presents a hazard, a series of signals can be relayed back to the primary formation to take evasive safety maneuvers.
 Timing the distance in seconds is part of the idea here.
 For example, each rider should make best efforts to travel at least one second behind the other in a staggered formation.
-Also, most reputable riding clubs suggest that newer riders keep their group sizes down to 7 passengers or less.
+Most reputable riding clubs suggest that newer riders keep their group sizes down to 7 passengers or less.
 But even if there are more riders than that, just have them creating a subgroup and hit the streets on your same route.
-True, more advanced rider and OMG's prefer tight formations.
+True, more advanced riders and OMG's prefer tight formations.
 But newer riders should keep a cushion of space to allow for swerving or heavy braking if needed.
-CAVEAT: If your group is cruising on curvy roads, or in low or poor visibility conditions create poor visibility conditions, consider using a single-file rider formation.
+CAVEAT: If your group is cruising on curvy roads or in low or poor visibility conditions create poor visibility conditions, consider using a single-file rider formation.
 Moreover, in these cases, increase follow seconds to two.
 As noted, there should always be a lead and sweep team.

-- Stay aware of your group’s riders while formation riding - Each biker mast scan the road and their rearview mirrors in a regular fashion.
-Keeping an eye far ahead in steering and aiming high towards the road captain, allows you to notice upcoming hand signals and other riding behaviors.
+- Stay aware of your group’s riders while formation riding - Each biker must scan the road and their rearview mirrors in a regular fashion.
+Keeping an eye far ahead in steering and aiming high towards the road captain allows you to notice upcoming hand signals and other riding behaviors.

 - Know how to reform the group if a rider must fall out - Let's say that a passenger has plans to peel away from the group at a particular departure point.
 In that case, the group should have an advance plan to reassemble the staggered riding formation.
 Leaving a gap is bad because a car can bull in.
-The best way to fill the gap is to allow the next rider in the chain of succession to move up to the next position.
+The best way to fill the gap is to allow the next rider to move up to the next position in the chain of succession.
 Another advantage to this mode of filling in is that no riders have to pass each other within a shared, single lane.

 - Passing vehicles when safe (Overtaking) - Sometimes, there are just slow-moving vehicles that pose a threat to your safety.
 Because of this, riders must learn how to safely overtake and pass the vehicle traveling in the lane ahead of them.
 First of all, do not do that in a group.
 Do it one at a time and only when safe.
 Afterward, the riders waiting for their turns will need to move up in their position until another shot at passing materializes.
 After passing, enough space must be left in front of the blocking vehicle behind the motorcycle next in line.
 So keep your speed up so the next bike can take that space.
 That gap remains crucial to avoid any rear-end accidents.

 - Know the skill level of each group rider - Every group will have variable riding experience.
 The key is to keep each rider comfortable and safe, so having the least experience toward the middle of the pack is recommended.
 This position will allow them a visual guide from motorists in the front to indicate oncoming items to note (like traffic and road conditions).
-More experienced riders behind them will be able to keep aggressive drivers from disturbing them from the rear also.
-The lead and tail riders should have the most experience as they can adjust to traffic the best and protect the other riders from traffic and road debris.
+More experienced riders behind them will keep aggressive drivers from disturbing them from the rear.
+The lead and tail riders should have the most experience to adjust to traffic the best and protect the other riders from traffic and road debris.
 Your most novice riders should also determine when and where to take breaks.

-- Use your hand signals and other nonverbal communication - All members of the group should know the basic hand motorcycle rider arm and hand signals.
+- Use your hand signals and other nonverbal communication - All group members should know the basic hand motorcycle rider arm and hand signals.
 And everyone should also understand nonverbal body language in a group riding environment.